The basics

 By design.
 Typical! isn't a companion bot — it's not trying to build a relationship with you or learn your habits.
 It's a place to offload, and a clean slate every session is part of that.

 Typical! runs on real servers that occasionally need a moment to wake up — particularly on the very first message of a session.
 If there's a short pause, that's normal.
-It'll be worth the wait.

 We're working on it.